Bundles of spectra and algebraic K-theory: Introduction

 One important point is that, unlike the case of vector bundles and complex $K$-theory, the plus construction can radically change the homotopy type.
 This forces the bundles that define cocycles for $K(R)$-theory to be \emph{lifted} $R$-bundles over $X$, meaning $R$-bundles defined up to covers of $X$ with homologically trivial fibers---see \S\ref{proving_main_theorem_section} for a precise definition.

 The term ``bundle'' is perhaps a little naive: as one continuously varies the basepoint in $X$, the fibers of a parametrized spectrum are weak homotopy equivalent, but need not be strictly isomorphic.
 Put another way, to describe a parametrized spectrum in terms of cocycle data would require a derived or infinitely homotopy coherent descent condition.
-This point of view naturally leads to the description of parametrized objects in a quasicategory, as developed by Ando, Blumberg, Gepner, Hopkins and Rezk \citelist{\cite{ABG1} \cite{ABG2} \cite{ABGHR2}}.
+This point of view naturally leads to a description of parametrized objects as homotopy sheaves with values in a quasicategory, as developed by Ando, Blumberg, Gepner, Hopkins and Rezk \citelist{\cite{ABG1} \cite{ABG2} \cite{ABGHR2}}.
 Rather than using quasicategories, we follow the foundations of parametrized stable homotopy theory developed by May and Sigurdsson \cite{MS}.
 In their framework, parametrized spectra are defined in terms of a ``total object'' over $X$ instead of cocycle data.
 Homotopical control of the fiber homotopy type of parametrized spectra is maintained via the framework of Quillen model categories.

 Theorem \ref{main_theorem} follows from a general classification theorem for parametrized $R$-module spectra.
 In this paper, a spectrum means an orthogonal spectrum, and we use the stable model structure on orthogonal ring and module spectra from Mandell-May-Schwede-Shipley \cite{MMSS}.
 Given an $R$-module $M$, we say that a parametrized $R$-module spectrum $E$ over $X$ has fiber $M$ if the fiber $E_{x}$ of $E$ over every point $x \in X$ admits a stable equivalence $E_{x} \simeq M$ of $R$-modules.
 We use the terms $R$-bundle with fiber $M$ and parametrized $R$-module with fiber $M$ interchangeably.
-Let $\Aut_{R} M = \mGL_1 F^{R}(M, M)$ be the $A_{\infty}$ space of stable equivalences of $R$-modules $M \arr M$, and let $B \Aut_{R} M$ be its classifying space.
+Let $\mathbf{Aut}_{R} M$ be the derived mapping space of homotopy automorphisms of $M$ as an $R$-module.
+In \S\ref{section:bundle_classification}, we explain how to realize this homotopy type as a group-like topological monoid, so that we may form the classifying space $B \mathbf{Aut}_{R} M$, and prove the following classification theorem.

-\begin{theorem} Let $X$ be a CW complex, let $R$ be an $s$-cofibrant ring spectrum and let $M$ be an $s$-cofibrant and $s$-fibrant $R$-module.
-There is a natural bijection between stable equivalence classes of $R$-bundles over $X$ with fiber $M$ and homotopy classes of maps $[X, B \Aut_{R}M]$. \end{theorem}
+\begin{theorem} Let $X$ be a CW complex, let $R$ be a ring spectrum and let $M$ be an $R$-module.
+There is a natural bijection between stable equivalence classes of $R$-bundles over $X$ with fiber $M$ and homotopy classes of maps $[X, B \mathbf{Aut}_{R} M]$. \end{theorem}